rahulmayuran/Scala/README.md

   maxSquareDoubled: Int = 288
 ```
 5. ...Continued  in Project section.
+Create `.sc` files for running REPL commands instead of `.scala`
+ files as sbt compiles it.